 Has your dog been itching more than usual?
 Every dog is different when it comes to their itching & scratching habits, but if your dog has been itching more than usual it’s time for a closer look.
-It’s time to figure out what’s causing the problem, and it’s it’s time to figure out a way to treat it.
-Here’s a look at the common causes of itching in dogs.
+Here’s a look at the most common causes of itching in dogs.

 Has Your Dog Been Itching More Than Normal?